horseapi/horseapi-js-example/README.md

 # HorseAPI node.js example
-Get your API key for Json Horse Odds at https://horseapi.com/
+Get your API key for JSON Horse Odds at https://horseapi.com/
 #### API Methods

 ### Get a list of tracks